ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/Methodological_specification.md

 If the predicted value is the adjusted return for reporting unit i at time t-1 then the input flag should be 'P' for predictor.

-If the predicted value is the auxiliary preducted value for reporting unit i at time t then the input flag should be 'A' for auxiliary.
+If the predicted value is the auxiliary predicted value for reporting unit i at time t then the input flag should be 'A' for auxiliary.

 *are we using M flag for missing or raising an error?

 ### 6.2 Combining Scores

-This is only required if selective editing is applied ot more than one variable.
+This is only required if selective editing is applied to more than one variable.
 The score calculation is used for each variable required and a score is produced.
 The method of combining scores is then chosen and the final score is compared to the threshold